flexicious/react-data-grid/README.md

 ### NextJS Example App with Knex and Sqlite
 The nextjs-knex-react example is a full stack application, with a server side API, and a client side React application.
 The server side API is built using [NextJS](https://nextjs.org/), and the database is [Sqlite](https://www.sqlite.org/index.html).
 The database is managed using [Knex](http://knexjs.org/).
 The client side application is built using React, and uses the ReactDataGrid component.
 The server side API is built using [NextJS](https://nextjs.org/), and the database is [Sqlite](https://www.sqlite.org/index.html).
 This example demonstrates a real world application with server side paging, filtering, sorting, and even a batched export/pdf functionality.

+Additionally, this application demonstrates lazy loading of hierarchical data, so when you expand a row, it will load the child data from the server.

 To run the nextjs-knex-react example, run the following commands:

 ```bash
 npx nx serve nextjs-knex-react
 ```

 This will start both the server side API, and the client side React application.
-Once the application is running, you can access the application at http://localhost:4200.
+Once the application is running, you can access the application at http://localhost:3000.

 ### GraphQL Example App with Apollo Server and Apollo Client